thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick.md

 #### Options

-The `Swift` isotropic hardening rule expects one of the two following material properties:
+The `Linear` isotropic hardening rule expects one of the two following material properties:

 - `R0`: the yield strength